eugenielm/eugenielm/README.md

 - ❤️ I love learning new languages and technologies to build high impact features end-to-end that deliver measurable impact and great value for the users.

-- 😖 I don't like bugs! (although I do enjoy debugging and fixing them) That's why I take pride in writing clean and maintainable code along with thorough unit and integration tests.
+- 😖 I don't like tech debt and bugs! (although I do enjoy debugging and fixing them) That's why I take pride in writing clean and maintainable code along with thorough unit and integration tests.
 And I do review test files in PRs too 🔍

 - ⚡ Fun fact: I started my professional career in the entertainment industry, working on the production and postproduction of TV shows and movies, which includes a crime show very successful in France that ended up being aired in over 80 countries!
 This experience taught me team work, cross-team collaboration, adaptability, and how to go the extra mile for the vision.
 And I took these values with me when I transitioned to software engineering.